-In Year 12 (and AS) biology students will study: Cell structure and Microscopy; Biochemistry; Nucleotides and Nucleic Acids; Enzymes; Biological Membranes; Cell Division, Cell Diversity and Cellular Organisation; Exchange with the environment; Transport in animals; Transport in plants; The immune system and disease; Biodiversity; Classification and evolution.
-For the full A Level, all of the above topics are studied, plus: Communication and homeostasis; Excretion; Nervous Communication; Hormonal Communication; Responses to change; Photosynthesis; Respiration; Genetics and Cellular control; Patterns of Inheritance; Manipulating Genomes; Cloning and Biotechnology; Ecosystems; Populations and Sustainability.
+For the full A-Level to Year 13 biology students will study: Cell Structure and Microscopy; Biochemistry; Nucleotides and Nucleic Acids; Enzymes; Biological Membranes; Cell Division, Cell Diversity and Cellular Organisation; Exchange with the Environment; Transport in Animals; Transport in Plants; The Immune System and Disease; Biodiversity; Classification and Evolution.
+For the full A Level, all of the above topics are studied, plus: Communication and Homeostasis; Excretion; Nervous Communication; Hormonal Communication; Responses to Change; Photosynthesis; Respiration; Genetics and Cellular Control; Patterns of Inheritance; Manipulating Genomes; Cloning and Biotechnology; Ecosystems; Populations and Sustainability.

-During VI Form lessons, you will experience various teaching methods and styles such as demonstrations, practical work,lectures, handouts/notes, ICT work and one-to-one support.
-You will be expected to work much more on your own than you did at GCSE and to take a greater responsibility for your own organisation and learning.
+During sixth form lessons, you will experience excellent teaching methods and styles such as demonstrations, practical work and one-to-one support.
+You will have the opportunity to take a greater responsibility for your own organisation and learning by completing independent study and reading journals.